 Seek the Help of a Registered Agent

 Every State will have a different rule for filing the Annual Report.
-Usually, it is submitted every year, but it is submitted once in two years in some states.
+Usually, it is submitted annually, but in some states, it is submitted every other year.
 Some states require the filing of the report only once in ten years.

-Not only the timing, the mode of filing, the proper addresses, exemptions, legality, annual report compliance, etc., have to be taken care of while paying the taxes or filing any reports with the State authorities.
+Not only the timing, but also the mode of filing, proper addresses, exemptions, legality, annual report compliance, etc., must be taken care of when paying taxes or filing reports with state authorities.
 In many such scenarios, it is advised that an LLC appoints a Registered Agent to manage all this.
 Check out the best LLC service that offers all the services at an affordable price.
 An experienced agent is required for:

 - Streamlining the mandatory processes & filing.